Floffah/esbuild-plugin-d.ts/README.md

 })
 ```

-Note that this requires you to set your entry points in ESBuild.
+Once proven to be stable, this will be enabled when `bundle` is set to true in ESBuild and will be documented properly.

 ### Options